-Odisha govt tells districts to strengthen Covid care facilities | Health
+Odisha govt tells districts to strengthen COVID care facilities | Health

-In view of the extra load on medical facilities in the state capital following surge of coronavirus cases, the Odisha government has asked district authorities to strengthen Covid care facilities and to refer less patients to hospitals in Bhubaneswar and Cuttack.
+In a bid to reduce the extra load on medical facilities in the state capital following surge of coronavirus cases, the Odisha government has asked district authorities to strengthen COVID care facilities and to refer less number of patients to hospitals in Bhubaneswar and Cuttack.
 Additional Chief Secretary, Health and Family Welfare P K Mohapatra in a letter to all district magistrates-cum collectors and commissioners of municipal corporation said that the local authorities should provide critical care in available Intensive Care Unit (ICU)s and High Dependable Unit (HDU) at the district level.

 More training should be imparted at the grassroots level and district level hospitals, so that patient management is accurate and referral should be reduced, Mohapatra said, adding that all medical facilities should follow the notified referral policy to enable seamless coordination between the sending and receiving hospitals.
 He said the cluster district concept must be followed.